rmullick/rmullick/README.md

 - 👋 Hi, I’m @rmullick
-- My thought about programming "Code is written once, probably it will be read more but certainly it will be executed even more.
-So know the priority!"
+- "Code is written once, probably it will be read more but certainly it will be executed even more.
+So know the priority!" - Rakib

 <!---